ASPP/grader/README.md

 ### Test
 Type `grader <DIR>`.
 This will start the grader interactive CLI.

-If you get a bunch of info messages and a prompt, everything is setup correctly.
+If you get a bunch of info messages and a prompt, everything is set up correctly.

 `<DIR>` is the folder which contains the `applications.csv` and `applications.ini` files.
 If `<DIR>` is not specified, it is assumed to be the current folder.
 This is usually the `applications` subfolder in the ASPP organization clone on your machine.